MatthewStanciu/imagegeneration/README.md

 </details>

 It's been really fun playing around with images and calculus!
 I'm really excited to dive deeper and make some more cool stuff.
 Eventually I want to make my own totally original thing that's not just adapted from someone else's source code.
-But for now I wanted to share my progress here. sadfs
+But for now I wanted to share my progress here.